Last Updated on January 1, 2023

 They have a medium energy level and may inherit some stubborn traits from their Basenji parent.

 This pooch can look like either parent but will most likely have the muzzle, eyes, and ears from the Basenji parent.
-It will also most likely have the feet from the Great Dane.
+It will also most likely have the feet of the Great Dane.
 This mixed breed will have a short, smooth coat.

 18. American Foxy Hound Great Dane mix (AKA American Foxy Dane)